danjgale/nii-masker/README.md

 }
 ```

 All parameter defaults are shown above.
-Note that not all parameters need to be included in the configuration file; only the ones you wish to use.
+Not all parameters need to be included in the configuration file; only the ones you wish to use.
 An example use-case that combines both the command-line parameters and configuration file:

 `niimask output/ -i img_1.nii.gz img_2.nii.gz -c config.json`